Install SQL Server on Ubuntu

 sudo apt-get update sudo apt-get install -y mssql-server

 After the package installation finishes, run mssql-conf setup and follow the prompts.
 Make sure to specify a strong password for the SA account (Minimum length 8 characters, including uppercase and lowercase letters, base 10 digits and/or non-alphanumeric symbols).

 Once the configuration is done, verify that the service is running:

 systemctl status mssql-server

-In order to upgrade the mssql-server package, follow these steps:
+To upgrade the mssql-server package on Ubuntu, follow these steps: